oracle/rwloadsim/rwl/test/TEST.md

 probably good stderr count: 1
 badlist: 166.out
 You are required to rerun:
-sh test.sh -e 166
+sh test.sh 166
 You are recommended to rerun:
-sh test.sh -e 158
+sh test.sh 158
 To rerun all these, do:
-sh test.sh -e 166 158
+sh test.sh 166 158
 ```
 you can simply rerun the failing ones, or you can decide to analyze further.

+## Note on differences in specific tests

+Some tests are relatively performance and timing dependent; if you continue
+to get differences, you need to investigate and possibly overwrite the .good file.

+### 21, 41, 68, 88
-Note specifically that the tests 41, 68 and 88 sometimes show errors (which is to print
+These sometimes show errors (which is to print
 the location of the error in the SQL text), and sometimes does not.
 It really _should not_ print these errors, and it is considered an issue/bug with OCI
 that the error location sometimes gets printed.
 Simply rerunning a few times normally make those three test clean.

-There are also tests that are relatively performance and timing dependent; if you continue
-to get differences, you need to investigate and possibly overwrite the .good file.
+### 151, 156

+The expected stdout/stderr depends on the error message and the return code when "cat" cannot open a file.

+### 152

+The expected output depends on the pricese implementation of mathematical functions like log()
+when these aren't define mathematically and therefore returning e.g. "nan", etc.

+### 158

-For test 158, the output depends on line numbers in the standard dbms_lock package
+The output depends on line numbers in the standard dbms_lock package
 so the correct output may change when the database release changes.
 Again, verify manually and ovewrite the .good files if needed.

+### 177

+The correct output depend on error messages from the regex package which again
+may be different in the version you are compiling against compared to the
+version used during development

+### 182

+At present, the correct output expects the directory where you have put
+rwloadsim to be named /home/bengsig/rwloadsim.

+### 184

-For test 184, the correct output depends on the release of the database
+The correct output depends on the release of the database
 server that is being used.
 You need to manually overwrite the testres/184.out.good file, to make this test succeed.